ibs13/voting-platform/README.md

 2. Admin creates an election.
 3. Admin adds candidates and voters manually or by CSV upload.
 4. Admin opens the election.
-5. Admin monitors turnout.
+5. Admin monitors voter turnout.
 6. Admin closes the election.
 7. Results become available.

 ### Voter Flow

 1. Voter enters their email.
-2. System sends an OTP.
+2. The system sends an OTP.
 3. Voter verifies the OTP.
 4. Voter accesses the ballot.
 5. Voter submits votes for all offices.